 Soon the new icons were everywhere and I realized that Apple Maps was attempting to mark cemeteries inside temple compounds but making a mess of it: randomly labeling temple halls as cemeteries instead of correctly identifying cemetery areas in temple compounds or nearby in separate plots of land.
 As you might expect there are also problems with the POI information, web links don’t always work, addresses are incorrect for contacting cemetery offices, etc. And then there are user ratings.

 As a rule Apple Maps locks user ratings for public and religious institutions, limiting them to places of business (restaurants, etc.).
 This is the sensible and right thing to do.
 Unfortunately the new cemetery POI allows user ratings.
 I can only imagine this is a system error that needs to be fixed.

-The whole affair is classic Apple Maps Japan: Apple signs up a new POI data provider but doesn’t vet any of the data quality, loads it into the system and boom.
+The whole affair is classic Apple Maps Japan: Apple uses cemetery data from Yelp (?!) but doesn’t vet any of the data quality, loads it into the system and boom.
 Duplicates and mistakes all over the place, literally, that can stick around for years.
 Currently Myohoji temple in Koenji has: 2 manji POI, one from Recruit Jalan that marks the temple office, one from another public based source that marks the cemetery, and 1 new English only cemetery POI icon that marks a nice little stone lantern in front of the main hall.

 It’s a mess that could have been avoided with a minimal amount of data verification and vetting, not even checking to make sure the data is localized for Japanese.
 Wasn’t the new Apple Maps supposed to fix this?
 I guess Apple doesn’t consider it a problem.
 I say it again, the more I use iOS 15 Apple Maps, the less I like it.